Invariance and naturality of knot lattice homology and homotopy: Motivations for the Equivalence Type

 We will talk about a doubly-filtered cellular construction \(Y^{\nat}\) \emph{realizing} a \(\Z[U,V]\)-linear construction \(Y\) if, following the format above, \(\shrpt{Y^{\nat}}\) yields \(Y\).
 We use the word construction loosely here as there are a number of different things we would like to pass back and forth between these two settings, and in each case we will use the idea of realization to signal our intent.
-For example, the doubly filtered cellular space \((X,\{\Fc_{t_1,t_2}\})\) realizes the chain complex \(C\), the skew-filtered map \(\Jj^{\nat}\) realizes the map \(\Jj\), and the singly-filtered map \(\Ii^{\nat}\) realizes the map \(\Ii\) on \(C\) with coefficients in \(\Z[U,V,V^{-1}]\).
+For example, the doubly filtered cellular space \(X_{m,n}\) realizes the chain complex \(C\), the skew-filtered map \(\Jj^{\nat}\) realizes the map \(\Jj\), and the singly-filtered map \(\Ii^{\nat}\) realizes the map \(\Ii\) on \(C\) with coefficients in \(\Z[U,V,V^{-1}]\).
 The complete homotopy package \((X,\{\Fc_{t_1,t_2}\},\Jj^{\nat},\Ii^{\nat})\) realizes the complete package in Equation (\ref{shrptPackage}).
 More generally, we can talk about doubly-filtered continuous cellular maps \(f^{\nat}\) \emph{realizing} chain maps \(f\) if \(\shrpt{f^{\nat}}=f\) and doubly filtered cellular homotopies \(H^{\nat}\) \emph{realizing} chain homotopies \(H\) if \(\shrpt{H^{\nat}}=H\).
-We will have that all the components of the proof of Theorem \ref{topInvarianceResult} realize the components of the proof of Theorem \ref{invarianceResult}. \begin{remark} Furthermore, not all \(\Z[U,V]\)-complexes can be so realized.
-Even just working with \(\Z[U]\)-complexes \(C\) and thus singly-filtered topological spaces, we have that if \(C\) can be realized, then the highest grading of \(H_{\ast}(C)\) must be obtained by an element with \(\delta\) grading zero which is not annihilated by any power of \(U\).
-Potentially looking at a filtered relative pair \((X,A,\{\Fc\})\) would resolve this issue, but that is beyond the scope of this paper. \end{remark}
+We will have that all the components of the proof of Theorem \ref{topInvarianceResult} realize the components of the proof of Theorem \ref{invarianceResult}.
+However, the cellular approximation theorem, means that unless we are trying to compare with a given map of chain complexes, we will not be forcing maps to be cellular as we go.

-\subsection{A Cubical Construction of Lattice Homology}
+\section{A Cubical Construction of Lattice Homology}